Autodesk Flow Production Tracking (Formerly ShotGrid) Features

 Predict, plan, and right-size production resources with automated scheduling capabilities.

-Identify over- or underutilised artists and easily rebalance work to optimise performance.
+Identify over- or underutilized artists and easily rebalance work to optimize performance.

-Provide feedback from anywhere with high-quality, colour-accurate web, mobile and desktop playback.
+Provide feedback from anywhere with high-quality, color-accurate web, mobile, and desktop playback.

 Control media isolation, expanded media replication, seclusion for web and media traffic control, and more.

-Visualise key data with the graph widget and time series, status history and burndown charts.
+Visualize key data with the graph widget and time series, status history, and burndown charts.

 NEW